Airservices Australia: Air traffic control operations

 Airservices Australia has 29 air traffic control towers and two air traffic control centres based in Brisbane and Melbourne.
 Australia has two Flight Information Regions which are managed by these centres.
 All airspace to the north of the dividing boundary (YBBB) is controlled by Brisbane Centre and all airspace to the south of the boundary (YMMM) is controlled by Melbourne Centre.
 These centres cover the whole of Australia with the exception of Perth and Sydney Terminal Control Units as well as the towers at major airports.
 In addition, Melbourne Centre is responsible for managing traffic handovers from South Africa, Mauritius, Sri Lanka, Maldives, Indonesia and New Zealand.
 Brisbane Centre manages traffic handovers from neighbouring flight information regions including East Timor, Papua New Guinea, Fiji and the United States.

 En-route controllers (also referred to as Area/Centre Controllers) located in Brisbane and Melbourne are responsible for all aircraft flying at upper levels above 25000 ft.
-These controllers are responsible for the majority of air traffic over the Australian mainland and on oceanic routes within Australia's flight information region.
+These controllers are responsible for the majority of air traffic over the Australian mainland and on oceanic routes within Australia's flight information regions.

 In 1999, the agency commenced using The Australian Advanced Air Traffic System (TAAATS), a computerised air traffic control system covering all sectors of Australian air space.

 In 2013, Airservices was ranked among the world's best as part of an international safety benchmarking study undertaken by the Civil Air Navigation Services Organisation (CANSO).
 The study placed Airservices in second place for air navigation service providers (ANSP) in relation to the maturity of the organisation's Safety Management System, with a score of more than 90% effectiveness.